NORWEGIAN CODE

 Video (color, sound), 5’53 min.

 Shwan Dler Qaradaki’s video piece is simple and straightforward in its presentation of a complex issue.
-In terms of genre, the video echoes informational films, albeit with a sprinkling of webcam aesthetics and TV-humour.
-The easiness of style accommodates a thought-provoking round of stereotypes.
-Here, the traditionally-patterned knitted cardigan, glass-fibre wallpaper and a sign-language interpreter inset in the corner of the TV-screen supplement readily familiar characteristics of Norwegian social behaviour.
-The humorous aspect of the piece is well-salted, however, with a pretty clear dose of anger as the artist addresses his “new countrymen” with a handful of succinct facts concerning the Norwegian temperament and day-to-day culture.
-He confidently elevates himself as a representative of the hegemonic culture but in such a way that ‘Norwegian-ness’ is given a comic tone.
-The artist has, moreover, provided the Norwegian language with a new word: “inward-positivity”.
+In terms of genre, the video echoes informational films, albeit with a sprinkling of webcam aesthetics and TV humour.
+The simplicity of style accommodates a thought-provoking array of stereotypes.
+Here, elements such as the traditionally patterned knitted cardigan, fibreglass wallpaper, and a sign-language interpreter inset in the corner of the TV screen enhance familiar characteristics of Norwegian social behaviour.
+The humorous aspect of the piece is well-seasoned with a significant dose of anger as the artist addresses his “new countrymen” with a handful of succinct facts concerning the Norwegian temperament and day-to-day culture.
+He confidently positions himself as a representative of the hegemonic culture, but in such a way that 'Norwegian-ness' is given a comic tone.
+Moreover, the artist has added a new word to the Norwegian language: “inward-positivity